-The Helium-Neon (HeNe) laser operates at a wavelength of 632.8 nm.
-The red measurement beam is visible to the naked eye and can be positioned without additional aid.
-HeNe lasers can be focused to a very small spot for the measurement of microstructures.
-Due to the negligible absorption it is possible to measure through water.
+The HeNe laser source operates at a wavelength of 632nm.
+The red measurement beam is visible to the naked eye and can be positioned without the need for a targeting laser.
+With the comparatively short wavelength, the laser beam can be focused to a very small spot diameter.
+This makes the HeNe laser vibrometer highly suitable for measuring microstructures.
+Due to the negligible absorption, the HeNe laser can also measure through water.

-The HeNe laser emits more than one longitudinal mode: Wave trains with close frequencies overlap and form a beat signal.
-As a consequence the intensity, and hence the signal quality, becomes dependent on the working distance.
+The HeNe laser has more than a longitudinal mode: wave trains with frequencies close to each other overlap to create beat frequencies, and as a result the intensity of the measuring beam, and thus the signal quality, depends on the working distance.

 For best signal and data quality on poorly reflective surfaces or on objects far away, Optomet developed the SWIR (Short Wavelength Infrared) laser vibrometer.
 The invisible measurement beam is positioned using a coaxial green targeting laser.

 With a wavelength of 1,550 nm and up to 10 mW of laser power, ten times the output power is available compared to a HeNe laser – while having the highest eye safety class (Class 1).
 In conjunction with the three-fold higher efficiency of the photodetectors, infrared vibrometry creates the conditions for sufficient signal quality for almost all vibration measurement tasks - regardless of the measurement distance, thanks to a single longitudinal laser mode.
 High temperature stability and a long service life offer additional added value.